Tobias271828/IMC-Training/App/Additional_copying_and_licencing/IMC-Training-App/README.md

 This app is intended for training for the IMC (International Mathematics Competition for University Students).
-But it also serves just to have fun with old IMC problems :)
+But it also serves just to have fun with old IMC problems. :)

 Features include:
 - Suggesting IMC problems for your training